 On September 16, 2022, LMATTS Growth and Income Series 1.2026, Inc., a 100% owned subsidiary which the Company consolidates for financial reporting issued \$400,000 in market-indexed private placement notes.
-The note, titled the Longevity Market Assets Target-Term Growth and Income Series 1.2026, Inc ("LMATTSTM Growth and Income Series 1.2026, Inc.") is a market-indexed instrument designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
+The note, titled the Longevity Market Assets Target-Term Growth and Income Series 1.2026, Inc. ("LMATTSTM Growth and Income Series 1.2026, Inc.") is a market-indexed instrument designed to provide upside performance exposure of the S&P 500 Index, while limiting downward exposure.
 Upon maturity of the note in July of 2026, the principal, plus the return based upon the S&P 500 Index must be paid.
 The note has a feature to provide upside performance participation that is capped at 140% of the performance of the S&P 500.
-A separate layer of the note has a feature to protect debt holders from market downturns by up to 10% if the index price experiences a loss during the investment period.
-After the underlying index has decreased in value by more than 10%, the investment will experience all subsequent losses on a one-to-one basis.
-This note also includes a 4% dividend feature that will be paid annually.
-As of June 30, 2024, the entire principal amount remained outstanding.
+A separate layer of the note has a feature to protect debt holders from market downturns by up to 10% if the index price experienced a loss during the investment period.
+This note also included a 4% dividend feature that was paid annually.